What Is Post-Weld Heat Treatment and Why Does It Matter?

 Carbon Steel Ranges

-For carbon steel, PWHT is typically performed in the 1,100°F to 1,400°F range (593°C to 760°C), where the goal is to relieve weld-induced residual stresses without excessive grain growth.
+For carbon steel, PWHT often uses the 1,100°F to 1,400°F range (593°C to 760°C).
+The goal is to relieve weld-induced residual stresses without causing excessive grain growth.

-You protect carbon steel properties and preserve carbon steel grades by selecting the right soak temperature and hold time.
+You protect carbon steel properties by choosing the right soak temperature and hold time.

 • Lower temperatures may leave stress locked in.